-Since the beginning of Superjail!, many fans have embraced the idea of Warden/Mistress (Misden or Wardess) getting together, most of the time being aware that they are foes.
-Many fanfics have depicted them falling in love slowly and realizing that they were meant to be.
-Unfortunately, as of Season 3, this does not appear possible.
+Since the beginning, many fans have embraced the idea of Warden/Mistress (Misden or Wardess) getting together, most of the time being aware that they are foes.
+As of Season 3, this does not appear possible.

 Although the same season 3 premiere also created a faction of Alice/Mistress shippers, even though the relationship would in likelihood be as one-sided as Warden's affections for Alice (as Alice seemed unimpressed at Mistress' change and remarked on forgetting how "needy" women can be).

-Despite their rather limited interaction, Dipper and Candy from have quite a bit of fanart.
+Despite their rather limited interaction, Dipper and Candy have quite a bit of fanart.

 Although the show is told from Dipper's perspective which wants you to root for Dipper/Wendy, most fans go for Robbie/Wendy.
 This pairing was canon for a bit of the series, but as of episode 17 it is unclear whether the two will get back together.

-In Grojband, there's a sizable fan community for Nick/Mina, who ship them because Nick is one of the nicest characters in the show and Mina is a long-suffering woobie.
-There's also a surprising number of fanart for them.
+There's a sizable fan community for Nick/Mina, who ship them because Nick is one of the nicest characters in the show and Mina is a long-suffering woobie.

-That said pretty much everyone ships Laney and Corey, pretty much the vast majority of fan art features these two.
+That said, pretty much everyone ships Laney and Corey, with the vast majority of fan art featuring them.